 The language of medicine is all about war: “fighting the good fight, bravely fighting to the last moment, valiantly facing down cancer, surviving the battle.”
 Language and action follow belief, the belief that defeating, destroying, scourging, cutting out, burning out, is the only way illness can be conquered.
-Even conquered is a war image.
+All – war images.
 The terrorist blowing himself up, the surgical jet strike, agent orange poured on the jungle just like a chemo treatment, all these actions are the outcomes of our belief that only by force can we be whole.
 Read any obituary when someone has died of illness: “he fought a brave fight against ALS”, “she never bowed to the reality of her disease.”
-These words I suppose are meant to give us hope and courage, but I think what they really do is make us feel shame if we don’t go along, if we’re not brave enough to take the pain or too sick to fight, if we ultimately die (and that’s all of us).
-I think it’s seen as a failure of will and guts (In researching this, I came across this blog post which I wished I’d written, it’s so insightful.
-It explores how truly unaware we can be of our language.
-Here’s the link if you’re interested: http://blogs.plos.org/publichealth/2013/02/26/the-problem-with-fighting-cancer/)
+Not fighting is seen as a lack of courage and will, as shameful, where even death is looked at as failure (if this subject interests you and you want to dig deeper, I’d suggest reading: http://blogs.plos.org/publichealth/2013/02/26/the-problem-with-fighting-cancer/).

-My experience is that medicine looks at disease this same way, as a fight against evil, a defeat of death.
-I heard a doctor once say that disease was evil.
+My experience is that medicine looks at disease this same way, as a fight against the enemy.
+I heard a doctor once say that cancer was evil.
 Well, to me evil is intentional – that is there must be an intent to do harm to another being.
 I put out ant poison when we get invaded.
-I’m sure if the ants had a point of view, they’d think I was evil and that’s always on my mind, the mass ant murder I am committing.
+I’m sure if the ants had a point of view, they’d think I was evil and wouldn’t I be in their eyes?
 But cancer?
 I don’t think cancer has an intent except to live and grow and I really doubt it’s even that.
 It’s just doing what cancer does, like wolves hunting fawns, squirrels stealing the bird feeder, pigeons covering your car with bird poop, tornadoes blowing down the school – random, elemental and beyond our control.

 So here I was in 2008, trying to decide what I should do about my cancer.
-I was trying to learn how to visualize destroying the cancer cells (see Visualization in Techniques).
+I was reading about visualizing their destruction (see Visualization in Techniques).
 But it ran headlong into the core of my being, my belief that all life is sacred, that all life deserves to live, to be honored, it’s God-given and not to be heedlessly taken away, that war isn’t the answer.
 I SO didn’t want to use the war metaphor, my T cells raining destruction, my NK cells bombing the cancer.

 Whatever you choose and however you walk this difficult path, may your journey be greatly blessed.